jarviscanada/jarvis_data_eng_NevenHuynh/core_java/jdbc/README.md

 The Helper layer consists of files that aid in processing data.
 The Service layer utilizes the Helper layer and this is where the Alpha Vantage API calls are made for real-time stock data.

-The Repository Design pattern separates the data access layer from the business logic, similarly to the DAO design pattern.
+The Repository Design pattern separates the data access layer from the business logic, similar to the DAO design pattern.
 However, the Repository pattern focuses on providing a high-level abstraction for accessing data.
 A repository will use DAOs to fetch data instead of directly interacting with the database.